Salaamun alaykum, dear readers!

 Thus, verse 46:15 states that it isn’t until the person turns 40 years old that he is obligated to become Muslim and repent for his past deeds.

 The first 40 years of one’s life is thus a trial-and-error period, or a grace period.
-Credit is due to the messenger of God, Rashad, for bringing this to light, and of course Muhammad, the messenger who delivered the Quran.
 One has until the age of 40 to both become Muslim and to start being held accountable for any sin that he or she commits; repentance and making the final decision to be Muslim becomes mandatory for those over the age 40.

 Personal Capacity Rule